dario-bandeira/SpiderCam/README.md

 Keep doing this until this leftout reaches the value of 1 or more.
 When it happens, you have 1 more step to give to this motor in the next cycle.

 This process will take the ball to the desired point.<br>
-**Note:** the total number of cycles is the same of the lower value of steps.
+**Note:** the total number of cycles is the same of the smaller value of steps.
 In this case, 50.

 ### For next versions
 A joystick (or a keyboard) is gonna tell the directions and the speed of the movement.